A toss between recurring card payments vs direct debit: What’s your bet?

 How does it really work?

 Under Open Banking, Variable Recurring Payments (VRPs) provide customers with the ability to pre-authorize recurring payments within specific parameters, including the utmost transaction amount and frequency.
-A third-party provider adheres to the pre-established rules by securely initiating the transaction from the customer's bank account when a payment is due.
-This procedure guarantees client control, security, and flexibility in the context of automated payments.
+A third-party provider securely processes payments from the customer’s bank account based on pre-set rules, ensuring control, security, and flexibility in automated payments.

 Key features